The Last Days: The Ascension of Christ (In Like Manner)

 The 'In Like Manner' Question

-Most scholars today and especially the proponents of Dispensationalism insist that Christ will return in the future and '...in like manner...' to His Ascension, with the emphasis on Him returning with the same body in which He ascended.
+Most scholars today, especially the proponents of Dispensationalism, insist Christ will return in the future 'in like manner' to His ascension, with emphasis on Him returning with the same body in which He ascended.

-By allowing Scripture to interpret Scripture I will seek to prove otherwise because in my opinion, '...in like manner...' does not mean in identical manner.
+By allowing Scripture to interpret Scripture I will seek to prove otherwise.
+In my opinion, 'in like manner' does not mean in 'exact same' manner.

-Will Christ really return in the same body that He ascended with?
-Let's examine the implications of such a claim.
+Will Christ really return with the same body in which He ascended?
+Let us examine the implications of such a claim.

 • Act 1:9-11 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 10 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; 11 Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.